Retinol is a vitamin A derivative dubbed as the one-stop-shop for all skin concerns.

 It can be used to reduce the appearance of acne, reverse sun damage, fade hyperpigmentation, and even shrink pores.

-But does retinol actually shrink pores for good?
-And how does this happen?
+But does retinol shrink pores for good?
+How does this happen?

-I’ll answer these and a few more questions in a moment – but first, let’s talk about retinol itself.
+I’ll answer these and a few more questions in a moment, but first, let’s discuss retinol itself.

 How Does Retinol Work?